fyezool/procurement/README.md

 ```

 ## Docker-compose config
 - Docker-compose config for mongodb is using super insecured settings.
-P;ease refrain your fingers from using this config.
+Please refrain your fingers from using this config.
 You have been warned.